ZoomInfo

 "By using automation and ZoomInfo to gate, clean, and enrich data, we make sure that anything making its way into our CRM is managed by the correct systems for the most up-to-date data," says Ben Daters, vice president of sales at ZoomInfo.

-This category includes the tools that help you understand who your buyers are and keep that data accurate.
-Customer data platforms (CDPs) unify customer information from multiple sources into a single view.
-Data enrichment platforms like ZoomInfo add firmographics, technographics, and intent signals to your records.
+This category includes CRMs and customer data platforms (CDPs) that help you understand who your buyers are and keep that data accurate.
+CDPs unify customer information from multiple sources into a single view.

 Key tool types in this category:

-• Customer data platforms: CDPs that unify customer information
+• Customer data platforms: Unify customer information across sources

-Market intelligence tools will help your demand generation team interpret data and put it to good use.
-High-performance platforms can help your team turn marketing-qualified leads into sales opportunities at scale by leveraging AI and automation.
+Market intelligence tools help your demand generation team interpret data and put it to good use.
+High-performance platforms turn marketing-qualified leads into sales opportunities at scale by leveraging AI and automation.

 Marketing automation platforms handle the multi-channel campaigns that drive demand.
 Email, paid media, social, and webinars all get orchestrated through these systems.
 The best automation platforms connect to your CRM and data layer, so campaigns trigger based on real buyer behavior, not just time delays.